csci-182/fall2022/pages/_lectures/quiz_01.md

 ## 3. What to Turn In
-Please doublecheck to make sure you've completed the 4 tasks described above.
+Please doublecheck to make sure you've completed the 4 tasks described above, and all of the subtasks.
 When you're done:

 1. Zip your entire `quiz01` folder that contains a **COMPLETED** version of all 4 tasks.
 In other words, don't accidentally submit the starter files or you will not receive any credit for the quiz.
 2. Upload the `quiz01.zip` you just made to the course Moodle under **Quiz 1.**